adamkpickering/jenny/README.md

       RawContent: redacted for legibility
       SourcePath: input/post2.md

-# Project-wide data
-Context:
-    # The datetime for when `jenny` was run.
+# Any values that are computed at runtime.
+Computed:
-    Now: 2024-11-19T12:36:34.635218497-07:00
+    Now: 2024-11-20T15:17:24.642695264-07:00

 # The contents of configuration.yaml.
-For specifics please see the
+For specifics please see
-    # configuration.yaml reference.
+# the configuration.yaml reference.
 Config:
     Input: input
     Output: output
     Templates: templates
 ```

 ## How does hot reloading work?